yousefelassal/quote-cron/README.md

 > To keep your secret is wisdom; but to expect others to keep it is folly.

 > I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.

+> If you spend too much time thinking about a thing, you'll never get it done.